-SSE Airtricity has said it will increase its standard household energy prices from December 3.
+SSE Airtricity said it will again increase its standard household gas and electricity prices from December 1, becoming the latest energy provider to raise prices in recent weeks.